Virat’s performances keep progressing year by year. His batting stats & records stay true to his superlative batting ability.

 For his T20 runs year by year, you can also check our article on Virat’s complete records in T20 by clicking here.

 I’ll leave you with one final thought on his fitness level, highlighting the importance of fitness in Virat Kohli’s cricketing career.

-Virat Kohli is a Punjabi from Delhi, who loves his food.
-His great passion towards the game of Cricket made him get into the hardcore training and he maintains a wary diet to keep him fit for the role he has to play in the Indian cricket history.
+Virat Kohli is a Punjabi from Delhi who loves his food.
+His great passion for the game of cricket made him get into hardcore training, and he maintains a wary diet to keep him fit for the role he has to play in Indian cricket history.

-Virat also makes sure his team around him should also follow the fitness regime.
-It was clearly seen when the Yo-Yo test in Indian cricket becomes an integral part of the selections.
+Virat also ensures his team around him follows the fitness regime.
+It was seen when the Yo-Yo test became an integral part of the selections in Indian cricket.

-Virat Kohli has still 6-7 years to go in cricket.
-It is a privilege for the current generation cricket fans to witness Virat Kohli’s journey towards excellence and one can only wonder what will be his final cricketing stats, he will end up with.
+Virat Kohli still has 3-4 years to go in cricket.
+It is a privilege for the current generation of cricket fans to witness Virat Kohli’s journey toward excellence, and one can only wonder what will be his final cricketing stats he will end up with.